zhuocheng2004/webufs/packages/webufs/README.md

-# Webufs, a Linux-style Filesystem Framework.
+# Webufs, a Linux-style Web Filesystem Framework.

 If you want to use this library directly in your browser, please see the document of the package "@webufs/webufs-browser"

 I just started to work on this library.
-Current versions are all unstable.
+The current versions are all unstable.
+I will also improve its performance in the future.
 Please wait and see.

-Currently everything is slow and memory-consuming.
-I will improve performance in the future.
+If you have any issues or suggestions, feel free to discuss them on GitHub.
+Thanks!

 ## Usage